Italia Faucets Review & Rating Updated: [00/00/18]

 As to replacement parts, the company states that, after the expiration of the warranty, replacement parts "may be available for purchase."
 Delivery of replacement parts "typically take s up to 10 business days.
 In some cases, replacement .... may take up to 4-6 weeks for delivery."
 Typically Italia would stock only a very few, if any, replacement parts, relying on its distributor, Markimex, for a more in-depth parts inventory.
 However, if Markimex does not stock a needed part, then it has to come from the Chinese factory that made the faucet, if, indeed, the factory still has the part.
 If it has to be sent from the factory, the 4 to 6 week delivery time may be wildly optimistic.

-Chinese and Taiwanese faucets comparable to Italia include:
+Chinese-made faucets comparable to Italia but generally with much stronger warranties include:

 We are continuing to research the company.
 If you have experience with Italia faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.